0xPolygon/polygon-docs/docs/tools/gas/matic-faucet.md

 Polygon Faucet drips:

-- MATIC on PoS Amoy and Ethereum Sepolia
+- MATIC on PoS Amoy and Ethereum Sepolia.
-- Test ETH on zkEVM Cardona
+- Test ETH on zkEVM Cardona.

 !!! info "Testnet tokens hold no real-world value"
       Tokens on testnet networks such as PoS Amoy, Ethereum Sepolia, and zkEVM Cardona hold no real value and are solely used for testing purposes.